- Email: firstname.lastname@example.org

 - Address: School of Fine Arts and Cultures,

-Tracey is the founder and Director of the Arthouses Programme within Whitley Bay Film Festival.
+Tracey is the founder of the ArtHouse Programme within Whitley Bay Film Festival.
 She has been a member of the Whitley Bay Film Festival team since 2010.

 (1986-9) BA in Fine Art with First class honours from Coventry (Lanchester) Polytechnic

 (1993-7) MEd in Educational Development and Research from Northumbria University